apache/yetus/asf-site-src/source/documentation/in-progress/precommit-advanced.html.md

 * MODULE and other MODULE\_\* are arrays that contain which modules, the status, etc, to be operated upon.
 These should be treated as read-only by plug-ins.

-* PATCH\_BRANCH\_DEFAULT is the name of the branch in the git repo that is considered the master.
+* PATCH\_BRANCH\_DEFAULT is the name of the branch in the git repo that is considered the primary development branch (e.g., 'main').
 This is useful to set in personalities.

 * PATCH\_DIR is the name of the temporary directory that houses test-patch artifacts (such as logs and the patch file itself)